Maria is a full-time blogger who enjoys researching about ways to get healthy skin to help those with skin issues find effective solutions.

 8 Basic Skin Care Tips for Teens

-- Don't forget to cleanse your skin morning and night with a cleanser aimed to your skin type.
+- Don't forget to cleanse your skin morning and night with a cleanser aimed at your skin type.

 - Use a toner after cleansing.
 Toners have many properties and will hydrate, refresh, and balance the skin, helping to close pores and prevent acne.